 The major action of your triceps is to extend the elbow joint (think of skullcrushers).
 Your triceps have 3 heads: the lateral, medial and long head.
 Of all of them, the long head of your triceps is the largest.
 Pushdowns primarily work the medial and lateral head, while any tricep exercise overhead (like a cable overhead extension) will use the long head.

 Your biceps in comparison have two heads, the short and long head.

 Your biceps are responsible for flexing at the elbow joint and rotating the forearm.
 Any pulling movements (rows) you’ll nail your biceps just due to the nature of the program.
 Hammer curls will hit the long head (outer portion) while supinated curls will hit the short head.

 Why do you care about all of this?

 Chances are you don’t work out as hard as you think, especially your arms.
 With the 7-3-7 technique, we can guarantee you’re hitting your arms with enough volume and load.
-Volume is the total number of sets and reps you perform, and load is relative weight.
+Volume is the overall amount of sets and reps you perform and load is relative weight.